-Virginia Tech's policy is not an outlier-such policies are metastasizing across the country.
-These speech codes bear troubling implications for the rights of college students and of Americans generally.
-Indeed, history teaches that the suppression of university speech is a tactic routinely deployed by repressive regimes.
-This Court should grant certiorari to make clear that the First Amendment prohibits coercive policies that chill student speech.
+Texas State's Policy is not an outlier-such policies are metastasizing across the country.
+These speech codes have troubling implications for the rights of college students and of Americans generally.
+Indeed, history is littered with regimes whose first salvo is a broad campaign of repression featuring suppression of speech at universities.
+This Court should reverse the district court and clarify that the First Amendment prohibits policies that chill student speech.